 Style and decomposition are secondary to correctness.
-Unlike the assignments where we hold you to high standards in all areas, for a diagnostic, the correctness of the answers dominates the grading.
+Unlike the assignments where we hold you to high standards in all areas, the correctness of the answers dominates the grading for exams.
 Decomposition and style are thus somewhat de-emphasized.
 However, good design may make it easier for you to get the functionality correct and may require less code, which takes less time and provides fewer opportunities for error.
 Comments are never required unless specifically indicated by a problem.
 When a solution is incorrect, commenting may help us determine what you were trying to do when we attempt to give partial credit.

 Pay attention to specific instructions.
 A problem statement may include detailed constraints and hints.
-These constraints are not intended to make things difficult; typically, we are trying to guide you in the direction of a more straightforward solution.
+These constraints are not intended to make your job difficult; typically, we are trying to guide you in the direction of the most straightforward solution.
 If you disregard these instructions, you are likely to lose points, either for not meeting the problem specification and/or for errors introduced when attempting a convoluted alternative.

 - Syntax Reference Sheet